BeteabTefera/CodePathProject6/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-The biggest challenge is attempting to implement
+The biggest challenge is attempting to implement the charting system
-- [ ] Multiple filters can be applied simultaneously

 ## License